-More than 10 decades ago, Vilfredo Pareto, an economist from Italy was analyzing land ownership.
+More than 10 decades ago, Vilfredo Pareto, an economist from Italy, was analyzing land ownership.
 At this time, he identified a principle.
-When he uncovered this technique, he might not have thought that he has discovered a principle that it is going to change the way the world is going to solve issues and evaluate opportunities.
+When he uncovered this technique, he might not have thought that he had discovered a principle that it would change how the world is going to solve issues and evaluate opportunities.
 He discovered that 20% of the population owns 80% of the land.
-This revolutionary principle was named after him as Pareto Principle.
+This revolutionary principle was named after him as the Pareto Principle.
 The principle he found now applies not only to land ownership but also to other fields like those mentioned below:

 Pareto Chart in Six Sigma:

 Six Sigma is an approach that offers a wide range of tools for effective process management.
-As businesses from across the world use this approach, it has turned out to be a global trend.
-Not only organizations but also individuals use Six Sigma methodologies for boosting the entire efficiency of their operations.
-It aids with restoring business processes and pays attention to full productivity by bringing down errors in processes.
+As businesses from across the world use this approach, it has become a global trend.
+Not only organizations but also individuals use Six Sigma methodologies to boost the efficiency of their operations.
+It aids with restoring business processes and pays attention to full productivity by bringing down process errors.

 You might wonder where do Pareto Analysis and Six Sigma coordinate.
-Six Sigma methodology uses Pareto Chart for identifying solutions to errors.
-Also, the methodology uses the chart for reducing errors effectively.
-When you find the answer to the question of how is Pareto Analysis used in Six Sigma, you will identify that Pareto Chart is a method to find out the most common factors that lead to an error in Six Sigma methodology.
-For carrying out a graphical analysis of data, the Pareto Chart can help with defining the prominent drives for the technique being employed.
+Six Sigma methodology uses the Pareto Chart to identify solutions to errors.
+Also, the methodology uses the chart to reduce errors effectively.
+When you find the answer to how Pareto analysis is used in Six Sigma, you will identify that Pareto Chart is a method to determine the most common factors that lead to an error in Six Sigma methodology.
+For carrying out a graphical data analysis, the Pareto Chart can help define the prominent drives for the technique being employed.
 In turn, it prioritizes the behavior in conjunction with it.
-It will not be an overstatement to say that Pareto Chart is used as a valuable tool in Project Management, particularly in Six Sigma.
+It will not be an overstatement to say that Pareto Chart is a valuable tool in Project Management, particularly in Six Sigma.

-When you take the case of a Six Sigma team that uses Pareto Analysis, you will know that this team understands that most issues will result from a smaller number of factors.
+When you take the case of a Six Sigma team that uses Pareto Analysis, you will know that this team understands that most issues will result from fewer factors.
 Six Sigma teams can know the effect of a particular error from the visual representation given by the Pareto Chart that comes after the Pareto Analysis.
 With the Pareto Chart, a Six Sigma Team can do the following:

 Reasons To Use Pareto Analysis By A Six Sigma Team:

-You now know what is Pareto Analysis.
-Yes, you are right, this analysis will help with identifying the factors that contribute to the errors.
-With Six Sigma highly focused on eliminating errors in the production process, Six Sigma teams can benefit considerably with Pareto Analysis as error identification will become easier.
+You now know what Pareto Analysis is.
+Yes, you are right; this analysis will help identify the factors that contribute to the errors.
+With Six Sigma highly focused on eliminating errors in the production process, Six Sigma teams can benefit considerably from Pareto Analysis as error identification will become easier.
 Here are some reasons why a Six Sigma Team should use Pareto Analysis:

 For Increasing Organizational Efficiency:

 With Pareto Analysis, it will be easier for your organization to shift its focus on prioritizing issues.
 Your teams will be in a better position to identify the root cause of the issues with this analysis.
-Organizations turn more efficient when they pay attention to areas that will help with increasing return on investment.
+Organizations become more efficient when they pay attention to areas that will help increase return on investment.

 Improvement of Problem-Solving Skills:

 Another key outcome of Pareto Analysis is that it will let you organize work-related issues into a clear set of effects and causes.
 When you have this idea, you can take appropriate problem-solving measures to address them individually.
-When you solve more such problems, you will gain the confidence required for handling issues that come up in the future.
+When you solve more such problems, you will gain the confidence required to handle issues that come up in the future.

 Improvement in Decision Making:

-With Pareto Analysis, it will be possible for organizations and employees to decide on the practices that are most effective and ways to improve the present options.
+With Pareto Analysis, organizations and employees will be able to decide on the most effective practices and ways to improve the present options.

 Improvement in Change and Time Management: